;

 From Projection to Presence

-This is something I’ve had to relearn many times, especially as a teacher, a friend, and a healer.
-Because when we’ve walked through fire, it’s natural to want to pull others out of the flames.
+This is something I’ve had to relearn many times, especially as a teacher, friend, and healer.
+When we’ve walked through fire, it’s natural to want to pull others out of the flames.
 But sometimes, the most loving thing we can do is stand at the edge, holding a lantern, until they find their own way through.

 Empathy with Boundaries